awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Java.md

  The SDK for Java offers several programming models for different use cases\.
 In this exercise, the Java code uses the document model that provides a level of abstraction that makes it easier for you to work with JSON documents\.

-As you work through this tutorial, you can refer to the [AWS SDK for Java API Reference](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/)\.
+As you work through this tutorial, you can refer to the [AWS SDK for Java Documentation](https://docs.aws.amazon.com/sdk-for-java/index.html)\.

 ## Tutorial Prerequisites<a name="GettingStarted.Java.Prereqs"></a>
 + Download and run DynamoDB on your computer\.
 For more information, see [Setting Up DynamoDB Local \(Downloadable Version\)](DynamoDBLocal.md)\.